My Period is 27 Days Late, What is Going On With Me?

 Uterine fibroids

-Also called leiomyomas or myomas, are non-cancerous muscle growths within the lining of the uterus.
+Also called leiomyomas or myomas, they are non-cancerous muscle growths within the uterus lining.
 Many cases are only detected through routine exams.
-In a study published by The American Journal of Obstetrics and Gynecology, it was found that fibroids affect up to 70 percent of white women and between 80 and 90 percent of African American women by age 50.
-While they can cause no symptoms, they can also be responsible for the disruption of your menstrual cycle.
-Often the symptoms of these growths include prolonged and heavy periods, pain and pressure in the pelvic region and abnormal bleeding.
+A study published by The American Journal of Obstetrics and Gynecology found that fibroids affect up to 70 percent of white women and between 80 and 90 percent of African American women by age 50.
+While they can cause no symptoms, they can also be responsible for disrupting your menstrual cycle.
+In addition, often, the symptoms of these growths include prolonged and heavy periods, pain and pressure in the pelvic region, and abnormal bleeding.

 These growths occur on the inner lining of the uterus.
 While usually not cancerous, some growths may become cancerous if left untreated.
 While these polyps can affect women of all ages, it is more common to occur after menopause when the uterine lining is no longer shedding.
-Symptoms of these polyps can be non-existent or include heavy periods, bleeding after menopause, sex or exercise and bleeding between periods.
+Symptoms of these polyps can be non-existent or include heavy periods, bleeding after menopause, sex or exercise, and bleeding between periods.

 Birth control methods